UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 PINT-AE Field Mapping

-We identify every mandatory PINT-AE data field and map it to your existing ERP fields.
-Where fields don't exist in your current setup, we configure them within your system — no data migration, no new software.
+We map every mandatory PINT-AE data field to your existing ERP fields.
+Where fields don't exist, we configure them — no data migration, no new software.

 03